 Things that might seem like too big a favor to do for pretty much anyone else on the planet, except perhaps your mum, are perfectly natural for you to do for your partner.

-In a committed relationship, it’s normal to do things for the other person that might inconvenience you without giving it a second thought.
+When you are committed to someone, it’s normal to do things for them that might inconvenience you without giving it a second thought.

 Whether it’s giving them a lift, rearranging your plans, or just spending your precious time running an errand that they don’t have time to do, the fact that you’re willing to do these things for them and they for you is an excellent sign.